IndexThePlanet/Logan/Stats-v1.2.md

 * 38.1 million accessions assembled into unitigs, totalling 99.5% of the SRA by size (86.6 petabases of raw reads assembled into unitigs)
 * 37.3 million accessions assembled into contigs (specifically 37,377,661 which is around 92.3% of the SRA by size)
-* 4.19 petabytes of unitigs compressed (s3://logan-pub/u/)
+* 4.19 petabytes of unitigs compressed (s3://logan-pub/u/), 8.49 petabases uncompressed
-* 623 terabytes of contigs compressed (s3://logan-pub/c/)
+* 623 terabytes of contigs compressed (s3://logan-pub/c/), 1.80 petabases uncompressed

 ## Detailed statistics